The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki File.md

-> [!NOTE]
-            This function will not work on remote files as the file to be examined must be accessible via the server's filesystem.> [!NOTE]
-            This function is not implemented on Windows platforms.> [!TIP] Use posix_getpwuid() to resolve it to a username.

 ### ### Changes user ownership of symlink

 _Attempts to change the owner of the symlink $path to user $user.
 Only the superuser may change the owner of a